Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-account.md

     <img alt="click-sign-up-button" src={useBaseUrl('/img/quickstart/create-account/1.png')} />
 </div>

-### Step 2.
-Enter your information
+### Enter your information

 All input fields are required.
 Enter your information and check the policy.
+After entering the information and clicking the Sign up button, a verification code was sent to your email address.

 <div>
     <img alt="enter-your-information" src={useBaseUrl('/img/quickstart/create-account/2.png')} />
 </div>

-### Step 3.
-Enter your verification code
+### Enter your verification code

-After entering the information and clicking the Sign up button, a verification code was sent to your email address.
 Go your email and copy the verification code and paste it into the input field.
 After your confirmation, you can sign into WIZnet Cloud.

 <div>